docmh/truthtrail/README.md

 ### Secrets and API key 🔑

-TruthTrial uses the OpenAI API to generate new statements.
+TruthTrail uses the OpenAI API to generate new statements.
 You need to use a `.env` file to provide the API key.
 The `.env` file should look like this:

 ```env
 OPENAI_API_KEY="<your-api-key>"